Time to hit the slopes!

 Glenshee, between the Spittal of Glenshee and Braemar

-The biggest of Scotland’s ski resorts with 22 lifts over four mountains, and a café that’s open all year round.
+The biggest of Scotland’s ski resorts with 22 lifts over four mountains, and a café that’s open all year round – currently, five days a week from Thursday to Mon (closed every Tues and Weds) from 8.30am – 4.45pm.
 There are two more cafés further up the slopes too, the Cairnwell and the Meall o Dhar.
 There are also seven Munros within unbelievably easy reach of the ski centre, but general consensus is that taking a chairlift voids a summit compleation!
 Don’t miss the 1.5 mile (2.4km) piste down Glas Maol.

 Cairngorm Mountain, near Aviemore